|

 tropical jungle and make an excellent cruising ground for a few

+days before going onto the Tami Islands.
 The largest island in the group is Lasanga, which rises to a height

 of 1640 feet with a natural moon shaped deep-water harbor and fresh